Athens – Berlin – By Private Jet Charter

 History of Berlin’s Airport

 Berlin-Brandenburg Airport was founded as an airport for commercial and passenger flights in the summer of 1948.
 Its first flight to the German capital was made by the German Luftwaffe, during the World War II, on September 25, 1944.
 One year later, a regular passenger flight operated from Berlin to Prague via Frankfurt, while another flight flew directly from the German capital to Hamburg.
 The construction of Berlin’s new airport required an extensive process and several shifts, since all equipment used was previously used at the German capital’s existing airports.
 The German Luftwaffe performed the first flight to the German capital on June 25, 1944, during World War II.
-The facility was almost finished by the beginning of the next year, but the airport remained unused for several years due to the cold war and tensions between Berlin and the Soviet Union.
+By the summer of 1948, the airport in Berlin had been completed.
 The Berlin air force lost several planes to Soviet fighters before the Berlin air force could deploy to the airport.
-The airport began serving commercial flights in 1963, and in its first year of operation, it served around 500,000 people.
+By 1963, the airport began operating for commercial flights and it served approximately 500,000 people in the first year of operation.
 The construction of Berlin’s airport, which included the construction of Berlin’s twin airports Schönefeld and Stuttgart, cost 623 million Deutsche Marks, making it the most expensive airport construction in history.
 When the Berlin air force was stationed at Berlin’s central air base at Brandenburg, the existing airfields were renamed Berlin-Brandenburg Airbase.
 The air force began to move to the airbase in 1962.
 At the end of September 1963, the first commercial flight operated from Berlin’s central airbase to Athens.
 The air force’s flights to Athens were temporarily suspended after the Soviet Union decided to close the airfield for military flights.
 On September 26, 1965, German parliament gave the authorities permission to rename the airfield Berlin-Brandenburg Airport, which also became the permanent name of the facility.

 The airport has been a key hub for German carriers Lufthansa, Germanwings, and Eurowings since the collapse of the Berlin Wall in 1989.
 The airports in Berlin and Hamburg have regularly had over 50 percent of their entire passenger traffic passing through Berlin’s airport.
 During the first quarter of 2021, more than 26.7 million passengers passed through Berlin’s airport, which is an increase of more than 8 percent compared to the same period last year.